Moktaine/Unreal-Engine-TPS-Game-Prototype/README.md

-If you'd like to check for the most advanced piece of code It's probably inside Player Character file Takedown, Human Shield and Vault functions.
+If you'd like to check for the most complex piece of code in the project you'll probably find it inside Player Character file Takedown, Human Shield and Vault functions.